sdlagrosas-dev/st-chat-file-input/README.md

 ## Building the Component

-To build the component, run the following command:
+To build the component, go to the `st_chat_file_input/frontend` directory and run the following command:

 ```sh
 npm run build